College of Education and Human Development

 The BGSU College of Education and Human Development is located in Bowling Green, Ohio within driving distance to Toledo, Cleveland, Columbus, Cincinnati, Detroit and Chicago.
-The college is nationally ranked by US News & World Report as one of the top programs for education.
-The inclusive early childhood education program is an innovative, dual-licensure program in the state of Ohio that prepares undergraduate teacher education candidates for employment in general education, special education and inclusive environments.
-Our apparel merchandise and product development major is ranked 25 in the Midwest and 75th nationally as one of the top fashion merchandising programs in the U.S. The College of Education and Human Development encompasses majors from exercise science to middle childhood education.
-Students who graduate from EDHD earn a well-rounded education and have the opportunity to complete field-experiences as early as their freshman year.
+It is nationally ranked by US News & World Report as one of the top programs for education.
+Choose a major that ranges from exercise science to middle childhood education.
+You'll get a well-rounded education with the opportunity to complete field-experiences as early as your freshman year.

 The College of Education and Human Development includes 28 teacher preparation programs leading to Ohio licensure; 8 human development programs and 10 minors.
 All undergraduate programs in the college include hands-on experiences such as student teaching and internships.

 MACIE program enhances Iraqi student's leadership skills as a cross-cultural education scholar

 Now that Shadan Albakua has gone through the MACIE program, she plans to provide teachers in U.S. schools with a teaching guide to help refugee students overcome their challenges.